How to Open a Company in Portugal - The Ultimate GuideJuly 13th, 2022

 Second Home, Lisbon, Portugal.
 By @secondhome_io

-🎮 Portuguese tech talent is used to having a couple of benefits such as health insurance, expenses and meal allowance.
-Holidays period lasts for 22 days that can be distributed in weeks or single days.
-Popular office perks include leisure corners for gaming, ping-pong or foosball, coffee and fruit or even a light office breakfast.
+🎮 Portuguese tech talent is used to having a couple of benefits such as health insurance, expenses, and meal allowance.
+The holidays last for 22 days that can be distributed in weeks or single days.
+Popular office perks include leisure corners for gaming, ping-pong or foosball, coffee, fruit, or even a light office breakfast.
 If you need help setting up your office in Portugal, KWAN can help you find a prime location for your offices or co-work in one of the tech neighbourhoods, for example.
 We can also host your remote team at our Lisbon or Porto offices.

 💻 Considering office and coworking rentals, despite Lisbon’s booming home rental market (thanks, Airbnb!), the city centre is still quite affordable when compared to other European cities.